 Zola use tera language for template and TOML for configuration files.
 So it's easy to understand for Ansible users or Python developers as example.

-Function can be put in a specific kind of templates called shortcode, it can then be called in article or templates with {{ name((id) }}
+Function can be put in a specific kind of templates called shortcode, it can then be called in article or templates with {{ name((id) }}, where name is the name(.html/.md) of the file that contains the shortcode function template itself.
+The official documentation is nice on ths part.

 For templates, Zola use Tera languages, about the same used in jinja2 files of Ansible.